lupin408/blockchain-service-registry/README.md

 # Primitive Blockchain Serivce Registry API

-This project is simply a "proof-of-concept" for storing/changing/reading data pairs on the blockchain, specifically service names and their respective locations.
+This project is simply a proof-of-concept for storing/changing/reading data pairs on the blockchain, specifically service names and their respective locations.

 ## GUI